 In Wyoming, drivers can obtain their full drivers license at the age of 16 years and 6 months.

 Wyoming requires you to renew your license every 4 years.

 Unlike most states, Wyoming does not increase the penalty for moving violations within an active work zone.

 The legal Blood Alcohol Content (BAC) is 0.08%.
 Driving while above the legal limit is called Driving Under the Influence.
 Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
 In Wyoming, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.

 Cellphones and other handheld devices are banned while driving in most states.
 In Wyoming, hand-held devices such as phones and mp3 player are banned to novice drivers only.
 Hands-free interaction with cellphones is allowed.

 Texting while driving is banned in Wyoming.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Wyoming, distracted driving is listed as a category on police crash report forms.

 Wyoming requires seabelt use.
 Seatbelt enforcement is concidered secondary, which means you cannot be pulled over for violating a seatbelt law.
 The fine for a seatbelt law violation in Wyoming is $25.00.
-Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.
+Safety belt laws very state-by-state.
+Consult your states Department of Transportation for specific seatbelt use laws.